 - The simpler the sauce, the better

-Share with us your favorite food to grill in the comments below!
+Share with us your favorite foods to grill in the comments below!

 Don’t forget to sign up for our monthly newsletter here and get your free ebook on The 5 Best Ways to Find Authentic Food While Traveling.